Frequently asked questions about Camps

 All staff wear masks and all campers are asked to wear facial coverings when indoors and not able to socially distance

-When outdoors and socially distanced, campers may choose to remove their facial coverings and keep them safe and clean in their pouch
+When outdoors and socially distanced, campers may choose to not wear a facial covering

 Encourage staff to take everyday preventive actions to prevent the spread of respiratory illness.